 News about ebooks

 It is good to keep in mind that new ebook resources are always being developed or old services are changing.
 Therefore it’s recommended that you do stay up-to-date with ebook news.
 Here are some blogs to follow.

 These links are all about ebook conversion, which can get tricky.
-Some writers hone this skill don’t need much help, while other writers outsource this task.
+Some writers hone this skill and don’t need much help, while other writers outsource this task.

 Ebook Cover design

 Making 3D-Effect covers

 DIY video tutorial – make a 3D cover with Photoshop

 DIY video tutorial – make a 3D cover with GIMP software